janicak/cdebi-dev/content/research/research-grants.md

 Applicants who wish to use samples or data from IODP expeditions or C-DEBI field programs must ensure that their proposed projects do not conflict with existing expedition-related projects (e.g., shipboard scientists’ projects).
 In cases where samples from field programs are needed, applicants should resolve this issue by contacting expedition leaders and shipboard scientists, to secure agreement to provide samples, before submitting a proposal to C-DEBI.

-<dl><dt>Receiving research support from C-DEBI does not guarantee access to samples or data that are not available to the community at large.</dt></dl>
+>Receiving research support from C-DEBI does not guarantee access to samples or data that are not available to the community at large.

 For example, there is a moratorium period of one year for members of and IODP expedition science party to conduct drilling project-related research before core samples and data are made available to the general scientific community.
 Applicants for C-DEBI support are responsible for securing access to all samples and data needed to complete proposed work, and should provide evidence of access to the samples in the proposal.
 If working with IODP samples and/or data, Small Grant applicants should complete our [IODP Sample and Data Access Form](http://www.darkenergybiosphere.org/wp-content/uploads/docs/C-DEBI_IODP%20Sample%20and%20Data%20Access%20Form.docx).